ori-drs/director_anymal_b_simple/README.md

 In this basic version, you can only 'square up', lie down and stand up.
 The python code for these actions is located in anymaldriverpanel.py

+# Further Development

 A more complete interface is available on request from Oxford Dynamic Robot Systems Group.
-It includes all the components which are disabled in this version and works in simulation and the real robot.
-In addition to the core director features, features specific to ANYmal include:
+It includes all the components which are disabled in the version provided here and works in simulation and on the real robot.
+In addition to the core Director features, features specific to ANYmal Director include:

-* Point-to-point pose control while trotting
+* An intuitive teleop interface with point-to-point pose control while trotting or walking
-* interactive Python interface to ANYmal API
+* An Interactive Python interface to ANYmal API
-* A task execution interface
+* Task execution and scheduling for autonomous missions

 To make the full use of this software requires joining the [ANYmal Research Community](https://www.anymal-research.org/).

-ANYbotics provide excellent controls software, versioning and support with ANYmal within the ANYmal Research Community.
+ANYbotics provide excellent controls software, software release and support for ANYmal within the ANYmal Research Community.